St Cuthbert's Church, Edinburgh: Artwork

 Above the wainscot, the walls of the apse are decorated with an alabaster frieze depicting the Last Supper.
 The frieze, installed in 1908, is divided across three bays; its design was adapted by Hippolyte Blanc from Leonardo's Last Supper and carved by Bridgeman of Lichfield.

-In the panels of the chancel ceiling, murals by Gerald Moira depict the Four Evangelists while the vault of the apse is decroated with a scene of Christ in Majesty by Robert Hope.
+In the panels of the chancel ceiling, murals by Gerald Moira depict the Four Evangelists while the vault of the apse is decorated with a scene of Christ in Majesty by Robert Hope.
 The spandrels of the chancel arch are decorated with angels painted by John Duncan in 1931.
 Moira also adorned the west wall of the nave above the gallery with a large mural of Saint Cuthbert on Lindisfarne.
 When the west end was shortened in 1990, the mural was retained as part of the Lindisfarne Room.

 After the gallery of the south transept was walled-off in 1990 to create the Nor' Loch Room, a decorative screen designed by students of Edinburgh College of Art was added to the new wall.